tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 #### 6.4.7 Implementing a Test in a Specific Environment (non-normative)

-Given data stored in a known and controlled environment, Test `Implementations` can be specifically tailored to that environment, both in language and in assumptions about formats and data types.
+Given data stored in a known and controlled environment, Test implementations can be specifically tailored to that environment, both in language and in assumptions about formats and data types.

 Consider the `Validation` Test [VALIDATION_DAY_STANDARD](../../terms/bdqtest/index.md#VALIDATION_DAY_STANDARD) with the `Specification`: